syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 ![SfImageEditor](ImageEditor_images/ToolbarHeightCustomization.png)

-### Individual Toolbar Item Height Customization
+### Individual toolbar item height customization

-To arrange toolbar items aspect fit based on the toolbar height by using following properties
+You can arrange the toolbar items based on the toolbar height using the following properties:

 1. TextHeight
 2. IconHeight

-To change the toolbar item Text and Icon height as like below,
+To change the toolbar item Text and Icon height, refer to the following code snippet.

 {% tabs %}